phalcon-orphanage/docs/en/reference/models-cache.rst

         }
     }

-Finally, we could replace the find method in the Robots model to use the custom classes we've created:
+Finally, we can replace the find method in the Robots model to use the custom classes we've created:

 .. code-block:: php